 Adding air conditioning to a van offers you ice-cold air inside your van.
-However, there are major limitations: you must be plugged into power (for example, at a campground or a friend’s house) for your AC to run.
+However, there are major limitations: for most units, you must be plugged into shore power (for example, at a campground or a friend’s house) for your AC to run.
 For this reason, we don’t offer AC in our standard packages.

 Do you plan on spending lots of time in humid, hot areas and want AC while out in the wilderness?
 We can install an upgraded power system, including an extra alternator, to power your AC anywhere.
 Please ask us about it if you’re interested.

 We love being outside in nature!
 But there’s little worse than throwing open your sliding door to watch a beautiful sunset—and being swarmed by mosquitoes.

 We offer many styles of screens to protect you from bugs: screens that use magnets, velcro, or snaps to attach to the frame of the van.
 Personally, we view these as essential for warm-weather living.
 They dramatically increase our happiness on the road.